autoai-org/AID/docs/docs/contribution/develop-with-net-issues.md

 ## Golang

-The package management of golang, is hard to access, i.e. ```go get``` and related commands may run into problems.
-To handle this issue, please try (GOPROXY)[https://goproxy.io/] and follow their instructions.
+The package management of golang, is hard to access.
+As a result ```go get``` and related commands may run into problems.
+To handle this issue, please try [goproxy](https://goproxy.io/) and follow their instructions.

 ## Docker